 Eastdale real estate guide & listings for sale

-Roughly 85% of the dwellings in the neighbourhood are occupied by homeowners and 15% are rented.
-Single detached homes and row houses are the main housing type in this neighbourhood.
-Around half of properties in this area were constructed in the 1960s and 1970s, while the majority of the remaining buildings were built pre-1960 and in the 1980s.
-This part of the city also has quite a good selection of housing sizes; there is a higher proportion of three bedroom homes in this neighbourhood.
+Roughly 85% of the population of this neighbourhood own their home and 15% are renters.
+The housing stock of this part of Oshawa is composed primarily of single detached homes and townhouses.
+Roughly half of properties in this neighbourhood were constructed between 1960 and 1980, while the majority of the remaining buildings were built pre-1960 and in the 1980s.
+This neighbourhood also has a variety of unit sizes; this area is notable for those looking for three bedroom homes.